Transforming End of Life

 eMOLST is a secure web-based application that allows enrolled users to complete the MOLST form, MOLST Chart Documentation Form (CDF) and mandated Office for Persons with Developmental Disabilities (OPWDD) Checklist for persons with developmental disabilities who lack capacity.
 CDFs document the MOLST discussion including the patient’s values, beliefs, and goals for care; the ethical framework for medical decisions regarding withholding and withdrawing life-sustaining treatment; and legal requirements.
 Forms are created as pdf documents that can be printed for the patient and paper-based medical records, stored or linked to/from an electronic medical record (EMR), and become part of the NYS eMOLST registry. eMOLST includes programming to eliminate errors; guides conversations among clinicians, the patient or medical decision-maker, and family members; and incorporates the ethical framework and legal requirements for making decisions regarding cardiopulmonary resuscitation (CPR) and life-sustaining treatment, and documentation of the discussion.

-AQIN-NY will also provide technical support to hospitals, skilled nursing facilities (SNFs), home health agencies (HHAs), hospices, emergency medical services (EMS), and physician practices for adoption, training and implementation of MOLST and eMOLST.
+AQIN-NY has also provided technical support to hospitals, skilled nursing facilities (SNFs), home health agencies (HHAs), hospices, emergency medical services (EMS), and physician practices for adoption, training and implementation of MOLST and eMOLST.

 Listen to the replay and understand:

 - The drivers accelerating the need for value-based end-of-life care and planning.